esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 🚨 **Takeaway:** _"Your prioritization process should have you doing the more user-impacting things first."_ 🚨

-Lack of keyboard access is a typical level A
+Lack of keyboard access is a typical level A that you should prioritize.

 ## Useful resources
 TODO: Add more  useful links.